 There is an infinite amount of gear out in the market today which will get you through even the toughest trip.
-Although there are many factors in choosing the right gear: the time of year the equipment will be used , the type of water and the length of time you tour will more than likely be the deciding factors for equipment you choose to purchase.
+Although there are many factors in choosing the right gear; the time of year the equipment will be used, the type of water you paddle along with the length of time your trip will be is ultimately the deciding factors for equipment you purchase.
 Below is a short list of items that can help you decided what gear can turn a long and strenuous trip into memorable and pleasurable experience.
 Please check out our Safety, Clothing and Navigation pages for additional information.

 PFD or Personal Floatation Devices: Federal laws require that there must be at least one wearable PFD (type I, II, III or IV) for each person aboard any recreational boat.
 The PFD's must be Coast Guard approved, in good and serviceable condition and must be the appropriate size for the intended user.
 They also must be readily accessible to enable them to be put on in a reasonable amount of time.
 They should not be stored in plastic bags, in locked or closed compartments or have other gear stored on top of them.
 For a complete list of requirements, please go to the Coast Guards website at: https://uscgboating.org